jasonmccreary/blog-posts/2016-08-19-the-proximity-rule.md

 subheading: 'A recent coding style I call the "Proximity Rule".
 Might be called something else, but I still like the code.'
 excerpt: 'A recent coding style I call the "Proximity Rule".
 Might be called something else, but I still like the code.'
 ---
 I noticed a recurring style in my code lately.
 Actually, my pair noticed and asked me about it.
-I call it the "Proximity Rule".
-I wanted to call it the "Proximity Principle", but the initialism made my inner-child chuckle.
+I call it the *Proximity Rule*.
+I thought about calling it the *Proximity Principle*, but the initialism made my inner-child chuckle.

 I feel it's easier to explain with code samples.
 Consider the following function which filters items in an array using a callback.